 A good backpacker breakfast could include some of the following: Grits, dark chocolate, Bagels, instant oatmeal, tea or instant coffee.

 Timing: It’s ideal to have breakfast directly after waking up so you can get in some early miles.

 Snacks are delicious small amounts of food either processed or homemade that are carried on a hike and eaten in-between meals.
-Healthy snacks, on the other hand, help you cover extra miles.
+Healthy backpacking snacks, on the other hand, help you cover extra miles.
 Some healthy and delicious snack examples are: Granola, peanuts & other nuts, and trail mix (dried fruits and nuts).

 Timing: Take snacks every few hours to have enough energy throughout the day.

 Lunch is a light midday meal between breakfast and dinner.
 A good lunch should contain minerals, fat, carbohydrates, proteins, and a mixture of vitamins.
-Hummus, instant noodles, couscous, and hard-boiled eggs make a good lunch during most hikes.
+Hummus, instant noodles, couscous, and hard-boiled eggs make a good backpacking lunch ideas during most hikes.